Ever wondered whether your WordPress website is any good?

 Never heard of https?
-Then we’re sorry but, yes, your WordPress website sucks.
-If you don’t have https: in front of your domain name, your website does not have a valid SSL certificate.
+Then we’re sorry but, yes, your WordPress website is not very good.
+If you still don’t have https: in front of your domain name, your website does not have a valid SSL certificate.
 In other words, it’s not secure.
 An SSL security certificate is what gives you an https prefix at the start of your domain name.
 Non-secure sites just have http.
 Some browsers also show a padlock (often a green one) before your domain name to indicate a secure site.
-SSL stands for secure sockets layer, and it’s really important that your website has a valid (and correctly configured) SSL certificate.
+SSL stands for “secure sockets layer”, and it’s really important that your website has a valid (and correctly configured) SSL certificate.
 You can check your SSL score by typing your website’s url into this free SSL checker from Qualys.

 There are 2 main reasons why you need an SSL certificate.
 The first is that customers need to know that their data is secure if they are filling in contact forms or buying things online.
 Browsers warn people if a site is not secure, and many customers will abandon a purchase or interaction without one.
-The second reason is that Google has started to give preference to https websites over http ones.
-So, if you don’t have an SSL certificate then you will now rank lower in Google search results.
+The second reason is that Google gives preference to https websites over http ones.
+So, if you don’t have an SSL certificate then you will rank lower in Google search results.

 3. Your website doesn’t work properly

 We’ve seen it all.
-Menus that you can’t click on, social media links that don’t work, images that don’t load, contact forms that don’t send, mobile websites that you can’t read, typos, out of date information etc. For goodness sake, test your website before it goes live.
-If you are too close to your website, ask someone else to test it for you.
+Menus that you can’t click on, social media links that don’t work, images that don’t load, contact forms that don’t send, mobile websites that you can’t read, typos, out of date information etc. Test your website thoroughly before it goes live.
 People who’ve built their own websites can be very defensive about them.
+So if you are too close to your website, ask someone else to test it for you.
+Websites are not static – they can and do change over time.
+Things can stop working.
 Also, you might have seen your website so many times that you don’t actually “see” it any more.
 Ask a friend or an independent third party to test everything and let you know what doesn’t work for them.
 You will be surprised what you find!